DidactHQ/didact-docs/docs/core-concepts/didact-ui/environment-variables.md

 | Required    | `true` |
 | Default     | N/A |

-::: warning Keep it simple
+::: danger Keep it simple
-Do not include the trailing slash nor any additional paths.
+Do **not** include the trailing slash nor any additional paths.
 :::

 For local development, this would be `http://localhost:<PORT_NUMBER>`.

-For Didact Engine clusters, this would be either:
+For deployments, this would be either:

 1. The URL of the `Leader` engine, or
-2. The URL of a reverse proxy / load balancer sitting in front of the engine cluster.
+2. The URL of a reverse proxy / load balancer sitting in front of an engine cluster.